bhatti/api-mock-service/README.md

 }

 ```
 As you can see, the values of customer, page and pageSize are dynamically updated.
-You can upload multiple mock scenarios for the same API and the mock API service will play it back sequentially.
+You can upload multiple api scenarios for the same API and the mock-api-service will play it back sequentially.
 For example, you can upload another scenario for above API as follows:
 ```yaml
 method: GET
 name: stripe-customer-failure